Start racing 2019....

 2) To race with BMCRC (or any Club these days), you will need to complete an on-track course, the BRA (Basic Rider Assessment) which will cover a wide range of practical exercises that will introduce you to aspects of on-track race craft.
 This will assess your competency to ride and give you the chance to experience a race-start with all that goes with it – attending the assembly area – coming onto the grid – the warm-up lap – the lights, the start.
 This course is now a requirement for new Race Licence applicants.

-An ACU Licence Application form 2018 (see Top Right – Available NOW!)
+An ACU Licence Application form 2019 (see Top Right)

 Your form should also have the eye test report completed (see p2 of the form) before you do your CTC/BRA Course.
-We will stamp the reverse of the Licence Application Form to show you have successfully completed both parts of the course.
+We (or whoever you do your course with) will stamp the reverse of the Licence Application Form to show you have successfully completed both parts of the course.
 We will check your submission and forward it to the ACU for you.
 If any of the above seems daunting or you need a bit more explanation, please feel free to call us anyway on 01708 720305.

 Set up your own Rider Profile on Bemsee.net (You can do this NOW!)